quicken/filefocus/README.md

 - Added a system setting that allows storing focus groups in the Global State instead of within the Workspace State.
 - When storing focus groups in global storage groups will sync between devices.
 - Resources are now stored relative to workspace folders to support syncing focus groups between different operating systems.
+- Focus groups can now also be defined inside of a filefocus.json file stored inside of a project root folder.
+This allows sharing a set of focus groups between team members.

 ## Extension Settings